Agriculture

 Scope of Maize Cultivation in India

 Maize production in India has been increasing year by year.
-In 2022-23, maize production is estimated to reach 34.6 million tonnes, up from 33.7 million tonnes in the previous year.
-There are several factors for the increment in maize production such as increased adoption of high-yielding varieties and hybrid seeds, improved agronomic practices, such as irrigation and fertilization, expansion of the area under maize cultivation, Government support measures, such as subsidies and price support mechanisms etc.
+In 2024–25, maize production is estimated to reach around 43.4 million tonnes, up from about 37.9 million tonnes in the previous year.
+There are several factors for the increment in maize production such as increased adoption of high‑yielding varieties and hybrid seeds, improved agronomic practices, such as irrigation and fertilization, expansion of the area under maize cultivation, and government support measures, such as subsidies and price support mechanisms.

 Farmers can capitalise these opportunities by doing high yielding varieties and hybrid seeds, improving agronomic practices to increase maize productivity, expanding the maize cultivation area and connecting with buyers and processors to get better prices for their produce.